Semantics

 - verifying some criteria

-7. Because they provide hooks for Javascript
+7. Because they provide hooks for JavaScript

-We can't use non-semantic classes to target specific elements in order to enhance them with Javascript.
+We can't use non-semantic classes to target specific elements in order to enhance them with JavaScript.

-8. Because they don't need maintaining
+8. Because they need less maintaining

-With visual classes, both the HTML and the CSS need updating (assuming there aren't any selectors available for use).
+With visual classes, both the HTML and the CSS need updating—assuming there aren't any selectors available for use.

-9. Because they are easier to debug
+9. Because they're easier to debug

 10. Because the standards recommend it